NIA charges key accused from Bengal in fake currency case

 As cops bust international syndicate, IB warns of bigger push of fake currency by Pakistan

 The NIA had earlier charged four other accused in connection with this case.
-During further investigation, it was found that the accused Sabiruddin along with his associates based in Karnataka as well as in West Bengal hatched a conspiracy to circulate huge quantities of fake currency in the local markets of Benguluru and other parts of Karnataka.
+During further investigation, it was found that the accused Sabiruddin along with his associates based in Karnataka as well as in West Bengal hatched a conspiracy to circulate huge quantities of fake currency in the local markets of Bengaluru and other parts of Karnataka.

-They were also actively involved in procuring, trafficking, supplying and circulating of huge quantities fake currency.
-Sabiruddin is one of the main suppliers of fake currency
+They were also actively involved in procuring, trafficking, supplying and circulating of huge quantities of fake currency.
+Sabiruddin is one of the main suppliers of fake currency from Malda, the NIA also said.